hornet-gt/hornet/README.md

 version installed on the system
 (see [CUDA Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)).

-The syntax and the input parameters of Hornet are explained in details in the `docs/Syntax.txt` file or by typing `./HornetTest --help`.
+The syntax and the input parameters of Hornet are explained in detail in `docs/Syntax.txt`.
+They can also be found by typing `./HornetTest --help`.

 ### Supported graph formats ###